greentfrapp/project-asimov/guide_fairness_impossible.md

 The point of all these is not to show that fairness does not make sense.
 After all, notions of fairness are heavily based on context and culture.
 Different definitions that appear incompatible simply reflect this context-dependent nature.

 But this also means that it is super critical to have a deliberate discussion about what constitutes fairness.
 This deliberate discussion must be nested in the context of how and where the AIS will be used.
-For each AIS, the AI practitioners, their clients and users of the AIS need to base their conversations on the same definition of fairness. <span class="emph">We cannot assume that everyone has the same idea of fairness.</span>
+For each AIS, the AI practitioners, their clients and users of the AIS need to base their conversations on the same definition of fairness. <span class="emph">We cannot assume that everyone has the same idea of fairness.</span> While it could be ideal for everyone to have a say in what definition of fairness to use, sometimes this can be difficult.

-While it could be ideal for everyone to have a say in what definition of fairness to use, sometimes this can be difficult. <span class="emph">At the very least, AI practitioners should be upfront with their users about fairness considerations in the design of the AIS.
-This includes what fairness definition was used and why, as well as potential shortcomings.</span>
+<p class="box-red emph">At the very least, AI practitioners should be upfront with their users about fairness considerations in the design of the AIS.
+This includes what fairness definition was used and why, as well as potential shortcomings.</p>

 <tofro prevtext="A Fair Fat Pet Predictor" prevlink="../fat_pet/" nexttext="Context-Free Fairness" nextlink="../context_free/"></tofro>